vuejs/vuepress/packages/docs/docs/miscellaneous/design-concepts.md

 - [@vuepress/core](https://github.com/vuejs/vuepress/tree/master/packages/@vuepress/core)：Including the core implementation of `dev`, `build` and `Plugin API`;
 - [@vuepress/theme-default](https://github.com/vuejs/vuepress/tree/master/packages/@vuepress/theme-default)：The default theme you see now.

-Of course, for most users, you don’t need to care about these three libraries, package [VuePress](https://www.npmjs.com/search?Q=vuepress) has already assembled them together, so you can use VuePress like `0.x`.
+Of course, for most users, you don’t need to worry about these three libraries.
+The [VuePress](https://www.npmjs.com/search?Q=vuepress) package has already assembled them together, so you can use VuePress like `0.x`.